951-579-4096

 • Once you finish cleaning the wall, you can now remove the protective cover of the floor.
 Do it carefully to avoid the spreading of soot everywhere.

 • Use a long nozzle attachment to vacuum thoroughly.
-Vacuum carpets, furniture, floors, baseboards that were left in the room when you were cleaning your wall.
+Vacuum carpets, furniture, floors, and baseboards that were left in the room when you were cleaning your wall.

-Seek Experts for Smoke and Soot Removal
+Clean Soot With Experts for Smoke and Soot Removal

 Please contact Water Damage Rancho Cucamonga.
-We serve not only in Rancho Cucamonga but surrounding areas as well.
+We serve not only in Rancho Cucamonga but in surrounding areas as well.
 We’re available 24/7.

 More